Please be ready with your application reference number starting with 'P'. For example P1234567

 The DCO reveals the necessary details on your NCCHC relevant to the role/purpose you apply for.

-All findings of guilt, orders and convictions you receive in an Australian court will appear on a National Criminal History Check.
+All findings of guilt, orders and convictions you receive in an Australian court will appear on a Nationally Coordinated Criminal History Check.
 If the Court commits you under special sentencing like the CRO or a Good Behaviour Bond, it will appear on your NCCHC for the order duration.

 It is erroneous to think that your traffic offences do not appear in your Criminal records.
 If the Magistrate finds you guilty of a traffic offence, it will appear on your Criminal records and the NCCHC Check.
 Other traffic offences that are settled on infringements are excluded from the criminal records.